 This is a good example of what I was talking about at the beginning about the twinkle in my eye, and connections between ideas.
 When I used to teach AP calculus, the extreme value theorem and the intermediate value theorem were things I had trouble connecting to the rest of the curriculum.
 They were these miscellaneous, intuitively obvious factoids about continuous functions that were stuck into the course in awkward places.
 They both had the same clunky hypothesis, “if is a function that is continuous on a closed interval …” I didn’t do much with them, because I didn’t care about them.

 I started to see a bigger picture about three years ago, in a course for calculus teachers taught by the irrepressible Larry Zimmerman.
-He referred to that clunky hypothesis as something to the effect of “a lilting refrain calling like a siren song.”
+He referred to that clunky hypothesis as something to the effect of “a lilting refrain.”
 I was also left with the image of a golden thread weaving through the fabric of calculus but I’m not sure if he said that.
 The point is, he made a big deal about that hypothesis, making me notice how thematic it is.

 Last year when I taught a course on algebra and analysis, having benefited from this education, I made these theorems important goals of the course.
 But something further clicked into place this fall, when I started to need to draw on point-set topology knowledge as I studied differential geometry.
 Two fundamental concepts in topology are compactness and connectedness.
 They have technical definitions for which you can follow the links.
 Intuitively, connectedness is what it sounds like (all one piece), and compactness means (very loosely) that a set “ends, and reaches everywhere it heads toward.”
 (A closed interval is compact.
 The whole real line is not compact because it doesn’t end.
 An open interval is not compact because it wants to include its endpoints but it doesn’t.
 A professor of mine described compactness as, “everything that should happen [in the set] does happen.”)